p3palazzo/comparative-histories/chapter.md

 # Comparative history as architecture #

-Comparative textbooks such as Fergusson's early *Illustrated Handbook of Architecture* [@fergusson:1855illustrated], Barberot's *Histoire des styles* [@barberot:1891histoire], Choisy's *Histoire de l'architecture* [@choisy:1899histoire], or Fletchers' *History of Architecture on the Comparative Method* [@fletcher:1905history] portrayed architectural history as a collection of culture--epochs through time and space, each signaled by a characteristic style [@barberot:1891histoire1, v].
+Comparative textbooks such as James Fergusson's early *Illustrated Handbook of Architecture*, Étienne Barberot's *Histoire des styles*, Auguste Choisy's *Histoire de l'architecture*, or Fletchers' *History of Architecture on the Comparative Method* portrayed architectural history as a collection of culture--epochs through time and space, each signaled by a characteristic style [@barberot:1891histoire, v.
+1, p. v].
 These styles did not arise at random, but resulted almost deterministically from the interplay between the historical unfolding of the human mind and the constraints of geography, climate, materials, and inherited